 1. Cast Your Android Device to a Windows 10 PC

-- Open the notification center on your Android phone
+- Open the notification center on your Android phone.

-- Expand the quick actions section
+- Expand the quick actions section.

-- Click on the Cast button
+- Click on the Cast button.

-- Click on More Settings from the Cast section
+- Click on More Settings from the Cast section.

-- Search and open the Connect app on your Windows 10 PC
+- Search and open the Connect app on your Windows 10 PC.

-- After that, make sure wireless display is enabled on your Android phone by clicking on the more icon from the top
+- After that, make sure wireless display is enabled on your Android phone by clicking on the more icon from the top.

-- Wait for your Android phone to find your Windows 10 PC
+- Wait for your Android phone to find your Windows 10 PC.

-- Once your PC shows up, just click on it and it’ll start connecting
+- Once your PC shows up, just click on it and it’ll start connecting.

-- Once connected, you should be able to see your Android screen on your Windows 10 PC as shown in the screenshot below
+- Once connected, you should be able to see your Android screen on your Windows 10 PC as shown in the screenshot below.

 Casting is a great addition to the already great Windows experience but what’s interesting is that it’s not limited to Android devices.
 Microsoft also built the functionality for Windows 10 phones.
 But it’s a more streamlined experience on Windows phones compared to the Android solution, all you need is to download the Project My Screen app from the Windows Store.

 If you are an Android enthusiast, you probably have heard of the legendary ClockworkMod/Koush/Koushik Dutta.
 If not then let me tell you this is the guy behind the ClockworkMod Recovery Project, Helium the app backup and restore service, Vysor, which we’ll be covering in the later section of this post and he’s also behind the next app called AllCast.
 AllCast allows you to mirror your Android device to your PC/ TV and even on another Android Device.
 It works seamlessly with FireTV and Apple TV and it’s not much of a hassle to set it up.
 For getting AllCast to work, you first need to make sure you have a Chrome browser with the Allcast receiver app installed or an Amazon FireTV or an Apple TV.
-We won’t discuss how to configure it with the latter option but I will show you how to set it up for your PC.
+We won’t discuss how to configure it with the latter option but I will show you how to set it up on your PC.
 The first thing you must do is install the AllCast receiver on Chrome at this link.
 Then, go ahead and install this companion app from the Play Store, here’s the link.
 That’s all you need.
 Open up the Chrome App and once that’s running, launch the Android App.
 Once you are done recording the screen you can simply stream it to your PC in the “cast to network device” option.
 Now I agree it may become a pain to set it up and even if you are done, the connection may remain choppy as hell.
-So for a far better option or a reliable option, try the other solutions listed on this post.
+So for a far better option or a reliable option, try the other solutions listed in this post.

-The most popular options to mirror Android to PC has to be AirDroid.
+The most popular options to mirror PC to Android has to be AirDroid.
 According to their website, “AirDroid is a fast free app that lets you manage and control your Android device from a web browser”.
 The app has over 10 Million installs and is live in over 30+ countries.
 AirDroid is fairly simple to use and setup.
 All you need to do is, download the app on your phone and then install the AirMirror extension on Chrome using this link.
 Now just connect your device to your PC using a USB cable.

 Once your device has been successfully authorized, your screen will be mirrored on the web app.
 As shown in the screenshot.
 Personally, I am not a big fan of AirDroid for a simple reason, it tries to do a lot of things and fails to do even one of them properly.
 The premise of the software, however promising, is flawed by the features which have bloated it.
 You may experience frame drops and connection issues even though the connection is fully wired.